containerbuildsystem/cachi2/CONTRIBUTING.md

 * Ensure that every single commit passes CI — this is mandatory
 * Feel free to use Github comments to clarify implementation points and consider adding the same comments to the code
 * Feel free to use diagrams, sample code, or links to specific parts of external documentation — they are highly encouraged
+* Please respond to inline comments made in pull requests: it makes it easier to track what has been done and what has not and speeds up review process.
+"Done" is often enough to indicate that you have reacted to a comment
+* For trivial reviewers' requests it is ok to implement it, respond with "Done" and resolve the thread.

 ### Error message guidelines